Cherol08/Cherol08/README.md

 😄 Pronouns: She/Her

-⚡ Fun fact: I can also draw, so I'm quite artsy for someone uninterested in web development.
+⚡ Fun fact: I can also draw, so I'm quite artsy.